pigletto/lfs-buildout-development/README.txt

 What is it?
 ===========

-This is the development buildout script for LFS.
+This is the development buildout script for LFS with experimental (work in progress!) content translation support.

-It will create a complete developement evironment for LFS.
+It will create a complete developement evironment for LFS using branches of lfs, lfs-theme that are modified to support content translations.
+By default this project is configured to use english as default language and german and polish as additional languages.

+The main difference beetween this version and original lfs-buildout-development is that this project uses django-modeltranslation and django-localeurl for translation support.

 LFS is an online shop based on Python, Django and jQuery.